Advanced Cleanse Formula*

 Dandelion root is a rich source of vitamins A, B, C, and D and is also rich in iron, potassium and zinc.
 It has been suggested to facilitate the elimination of toxins from the liver and the kidneys.*

 Parsley leaf packs a healthy range of vitamins and minerals – vitamins A, B-12, C, K, beta-carotene, folic acid, iron and calcium.
 Parsley leaf has been suggested to improve diuretic effects and support a healthy bladder.* It has also been suggested to help eliminate wastes and lesson water retention.* Its high enzyme content also promotes digestion of proteins and fats and absorption of nutrients.*

 Nettle Leaf Extract

-Nettle leaf is considered to be a natural diuretic.
+Nettle leaf is considered to provide natural cleansing properties.
 It facilitates the process of excreting excess fluid out of the body, thusly helping with water retention issues before competition.*

 - Choi MJ, Kim JH, Chang KJ (2006).
 The effect of dietary taurine supplementation on plasma and liver lipid concentrations and free amino acid concentrations in rats fed a high-cholesterol diet.
 Adv Exp Med Biol.
 583:235-42.